lncitador/lncitador/README.md

 <hr />

 <p align="left">
-  📩 If you want to carry out a project with me (or make small talk), don't hesitate to send me a message:
+  📩 If you want to carry out a project with me (or make small talk), don't hesitate to send me a message
 </p>

 <p align="left">